Electrode-iOS/ELWebService/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Walmart, Electrode-iOS, and other Contributors
+Copyright (c) 2015 Walmart and other Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal